IlliaSychovv/FootballStatsProject/README.md

 - Navigate to `/Account/Login`
 - Use Email and Password
 - You will be automatically switched to /Matches
-- Session timeout: 30 minutes
+- Сookies timeout: 30 minutes

 ## Features